xanderstevenson/text-2-mp3/README.md

 5. Run Program
 ```
 python3 txt-2-mp3.py

 WELCOME to TXT-2-MP3

-Enter the file in the files-to-read folder to convert text to speech (.txt file only)
+Enter the .txt file in the files-to-read folder to convert from text to speech (example: 'readthis.txt').

 : readthis.txt

-Please choose an English Accent (type a number and hit ENTER)
+Please choose an English accent (type a number and hit ENTER)

         1. English (Australia)
         2. English (United Kingdom)